ratlifflj/F25-EE345/src/syllabus.md

 ### Homework

-There will be four individual written exercises.
-They focus on mechanical, theory, and basic application problems to reinforce content from lecture, and are explicitly designed to provide practice for the exams.
-Exercises are distributed on the course website in PDF form and due on Gradescope.
-Exercises are to be completed individually, although you may discuss concepts and problems at a high-level as outlined in our Collaboration policy.
+There will be weekly homeworks.
+All homeworks will be graded via the “self-assessment” process described on the homework page of the course website.
+Exercises are to be completed individually, although you may discuss concepts and problems at a high-level as outlined in our Collaboration Policy.

+### Python Exercises (Mini-Projects)
+There will be several Python projects that you will complete in the Friday Sections in groups of size 1-3.
+You are welcome to work on the projects alone, but encouraged to work in teams.
+The goal will be to have 1-2 graded Python notebooks per module.

 ### Exam
+There will be two exams in this class: midterm (~5-6th week) and final (last week).